UoA-eResearch/resbaz-2024-containers/hands-on.md

-  build     # Build an image from a Dockerfile definition (or `docker build`) inspect   # Inspect build and properties of an image (or `docker inspect`) history   # Show the build history of an image
+  build     # Build an image from a Dockerfile definition (or `docker build`) inspect   # Inspect build and properties of an image (or `docker inspect`) history   # Show the build history of an image save      # Export and image as a tar archive load      # Import a tarball as an image
 ```

 - Naming: `registry/org/name:tag`